-Section 1.
-Details of the supervisor you wish to nominate
+Section 1 – Details of the supervisor you wish to nominate (one supervisor per application).

-Section 2: Details of the student completing the nomination
+Section 2 – Details of you/the student completing the nomination.

 The nomination form should take you approximately 30- 45 minutes to complete, but this may take longer if you write really detailed responses.
 Some nominees have told us that they spend some time thinking of their responses or finding the best examples to ensure that they provide a strong application.

 Nomination forms must be submitted using the Google Form provided.
 We recommend that you prepare your answers in a Word document first before entering the information on the nomination form, as it must be completed in one sitting.
 We have provided a preview of the nomination form to help you prepare your application.

 Will my supervisor know that I have nominated them?